-It refers to all parts of the central nervous system that are in the skull.
+It refers to all parts of the central nervous system in the skull.

-The brain together with the spinal cord is called the central nervous system.
-It consists of two hemispheres and is the largest part of the brain.
-It allows, among its many functions, the reception, transmission and analysis of information, hormonal regulation and control of glands.
+The brain is called the central nervous system with the spinal cord.
+It consists of two hemispheres and is the most significant part of the brain.
+Its many functions allow the reception, transmission, and analysis of information, hormonal regulation, and gland control.

 The encephalon is in charge of the neurochemical transaction.
-It generates thought, beliefs, memories, behavior and mood.
+It generates thoughts, beliefs, memories, behavior, and mood.
 It is the control center of the whole organism.

-- Coordinates the 5 senses of the human being (vision, smell, hearing, touch and taste).
+- Coordinates the five senses of the human being (vision, smell, hearing, touch, and taste).

 - It allows the human being to form words and communicate, understand and perform numerical operations.

-- Analyze all the stimuli, both those coming from the internal organs and those that come from the outside.
+- Analyze all the stimuli, both those coming from the internal organs and those from the outside.

-It is the largest part of the brain and the main nerve center.
+It is the most significant part of the brain and the central nerve center.

-The gray matter is on the outside and the white substance on the inside.
-Gray matter is called cerebral cortex.
-It is a very thin layer (only about 2 mm thick).
-It is divided into three functional areas: motor, sensory and association cortex.
+The gray matter is outside, and the white substance is inside.
+Gray matter is called the cerebral cortex.
+It is a skinny layer (only about 2 mm thick).
+It is divided into three functional areas: motor, sensory, and association cortex.

 The cerebral cortex is full of folds and grooves.
 These folds divide the surface of the brain into:

-- Ircunvolutions (or gyri): They are more numerous and less deep lines.
+- Ircunvolutions (or gyri) are more numerous and less deep lines.

-- Fissures (or furrows): They are less numerous and deeper.
+- Fissures (or furrows): They are less numerous and more profound.

 The fissures divide the brain in the lobes.
-Each lobe receives the name of the cranial bone below it is located (frontal, parietal, occipital and temporal lobes).
+Each lobe receives the name of the cranial bone below it (frontal, parietal, occipital, and temporal lobes).
 Each zone has a function.

-The main fissure (large longitudinal fissure) divides the organ into two hemispheres:
+The central fissure (large longitudinal fissure) divides the organ into two hemispheres: